jetherton/enhancedmap/README.markdown

 Installation
 ----------------
-1. Copy the entire /adminmap/ directory into your /plugins/ directory.
+1. Copy the entire /enhancedmap/ directory into your /plugins/ directory.
 2. Activate the plugin.

 Changelog
 ----------------
 * 2.0 -- 2011/11/30 -- Refactored the plugin to work with Ushahidi's new reports::fetch_incidents() helper method.
-This allows much tigher intergration with Ushahidi
+This allows much tigher intergration with Ushahidi.
+Though this will get slow when there are more than 3 or 4 thousand reports.
+* 2.1 -- 2012/06/06 -- Renamed to Enhanced Map to reflect all that this plugin has become.